mrktps/web-architecture-101/_unit_3/separation-of-concerns.markdown

 ---
 layout: lesson
-title:  "Separation of Concerns: Where do all these bits go?"
+title:  "Separation of Concerns: Where do all these bits go? 🙃"
 categories: design
 chapter: "3.8.0"
 ---